bahrus/templ-mount/README.md

 <template href=myContent.html></template>
 ```

-After loading, the href attribute gets replaced with data-href, and event "load" is fired.
+After loading, an attribute "loaded" is added, and event "load" is fired.

 ### Preemptive downloading, lazy loading into memory [TODO]

-If, in the same Shadow DOM realm as the templ-mount instance, any tag is found with pseudo attribute -imp, templ-mount waits for that tag to become visible, and when it does, it searches for a template with href (or data-href) matching the value of -imp, and "imports" the template into the ShadowDOM of the tag.
+If, in the same Shadow DOM realm as the templ-mount instance (including the realm outside any Shadow DOM), any tag is found with pseudo attribute -imp, templ-mount waits for that tag to become visible, and when it does, it searches for a template with href matching the value of -imp, and "imports" the template into the ShadowDOM of the tag.
 The original children of the tag, if they specify slot attributes, will become slotted into the ShadowDOM.

 ```html
 <templ-mount></templ-mount>